valohai/docs/source/howto/setup/deployment/aws-eks-cluster.rst

     # 1. Remove the "kind: ServiceAccount" section as we created that already with eksctl
     # 2. Find the "kind: Deployment", and
     # 3a.
 Replace <YOUR CLUSTER NAME> with the cluster name.
-    # 2b.
-Add the following `env` definition right below it, on the same level as `command`
+    # 3b.
+Add the following `env` definition right below it, on the same level as `command`:
             env:
                 - name: AWS_REGION
                 value: eu-west-1  # or what region the cluster is in